-Therefore, pursuant to authority provided by Section 34177.3(a), on January 15, 2019, the Successor Agency approved and authorized the execution of an Environmental Oversight Agreement with the California Environmental Protection Agency, Department Of Toxic Substances Control, in an amount not to exceed \$150,000.00 for the term of July 1, 2019 through June 30, 2021, to provide regulatory oversight of groundwater remediation and monitoring at Site B. The Environmental Oversight Agreement with DTSC is an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1)(F) and provides for the reimbursement of DTSC's costs of oversight and review of the ongoing groundwater monitoring.
+Therefore, pursuant to authority provided by Section 34177.3(a), on January 15, 2019, the Successor Agency approved and authorized the execution of an Environmental Oversight Agreement with the California Environmental Protection Agency, Department Of Toxic Substances Control, to provide regulatory oversight of groundwater remediation and monitoring at Site B. The Environmental Oversight Agreement with DTSC is an enforceable obligation of the Successor Agency pursuant to Section 34171(d) (1) (F), and provides for the reimbursement of DTSC's costs of oversight and review of the ongoing groundwater monitoring.

-As part of the ROPS 19-20 review process, DOF questioned and initially denied funding for the Environmental Oversight Agreement with DTSC as an enforceable obligation.
-However, following the meet and confer process initiated by Successor Agency staff, DOF approved the Environmental Oversight Agreement with DTSC.
-Thus, for the ROPS 20-21 cycle and as reflected in ROPS line item 121, it is estimated that the Successor Agency will incur approximately \$75,000.00 for DTSC oversight.
+Thus, for the ROPS 21-22 cycle and as reflected in ROPS line item 121, it is estimated that the Successor Agency will incur approximately \$50,000.00 for DTSC oversight.